Urgent: homophobic crackdown worsens in Egypt

 Send an email now to President Abdel Fattah al-Sisi and Minister of the Interior Magdy Abdel Ghaffar and urge that they:

-- Immediately and unconditionally release all those detained on the basis of their real or perceived sexual orientation, quash the sentences of those already convicted and drop all charges;
+- Immediately and unconditionally release all those detained on the basis of their real or perceived sexual orientation and drop the charges against them, and quash the sentences against those already convicted;

-- Immediately end all forced anal examinations on detainees as they amount to torture and or other ill-treatment and order a prompt, impartial and effective investigation into the examinations that have already taken place;
+Immediately end all forced anal examinations on detainees that are used for the purpose of determining the sexual orientation of the victim, as they amount to torture and or other ill-treatment and order a prompt, impartial, and effective investigation into the examinations that have already taken place and bring those responsible to justice;